juju/juju/doc/design/juju-api-implementation-guide.md

 ## Organization

-The business logic of the API is grouped by the types of entities it's acting on.
-This type is specified in the `Type` field of each request.
-Each type is represented by a package which implements and registers a *factory* for each version it supports.
-When a request for a given type is received the factory for the requested version is used to create a *facade*.
-The facade is an instance of a type implementing a set of *methods* for the handling of the requests as described in the specification document.
+The access to the business logic provided by the API is done through *facades*.
+Those are grouping *connected functionalities*, so that everything a worker or a client needs can be provided optimally by only one factory each.
+The facade is specified in the `Type` field of each request.
+Each facade is represented by a package which implements and registers a *factory* for each version it supports.
+When a request for a given type is received the factory for the requested version is used to create a facade instance.
+This type implements a set of *methods* for the handling of the requests as described in the [specification document](juju-api-design-specification.md).

-All API type packages are located inside the package [apiserver](https://github.com/juju/juju/tree/master/apiserver).
-Here you'll e.g. find the package [agent](https://github.com/juju/juju/tree/master/apiserver/agent) implementing the API interfaces used by the machine agent.
+All API facade packages are located inside the package [apiserver](https://github.com/juju/juju/tree/master/apiserver).
+Here you'll e.g. find the package [agent](https://github.com/juju/juju/tree/master/apiserver/agent) implementing the API interfaces used by the *machine agent*.
 As a first step it registers the factory for version 0 of the facade with

 ```